CyranoB/flash_cards/memory-bank/systemPatterns.md

 ## 2. Key Technical Decisions & Patterns

 -   **Configuration Management:** Centralized configuration loaded from environment variables (`lib/config.ts`), with specific variables exposed to the client using the `NEXT_PUBLIC_` prefix.
--   **Document Conversion:** Uses dedicated libraries for each format (`mammoth` for docx, `pdf-text-extract` for pdf) via a utility function (`lib/document-converter.ts`).
+-   **Document Conversion:** Uses dedicated libraries for each format (`mammoth` for docx, `pdf-parse` for pdf).
+The utility function `lib/document-converter.ts` might need adjustment or is no longer used for PDFs if conversion is solely in the API route.
 -   **PDF Processing:**
-    -   Uses `pdf-text-extract` server-side due to complexities with `pdfjs-dist` and `pdf-parse` in the Next.js server/bundling environment.
+    -   Uses `pdf-parse` server-side within the API route (`/api/pdf-extract`).
+Switched from `pdf-text-extract` to ensure compatibility with Vercel's serverless environment (no external binaries needed).
-    -   Requires writing the PDF to a temporary file on the server for `pdf-text-extract` to process.
+    -   Processes the file buffer directly, eliminating the need for temporary file storage.
     -   Asynchronous processing initiated via API, status tracked in Redis (`pdf-job:{jobId}`).
     -   Client polls a status endpoint (`/api/pdf-extract/status/[jobId]`) to get progress and results.
 -   **Error Handling:** Uses a custom `ErrorDialog` component triggered by a state variable in the `Upload` component.
 Specific error messages are sourced from translations (`lib/translations.ts`).